kyberdrb/IBS/README.md

 The complete mainenance guide with tools for sustainable and automated Arch Linux usage and adminstration

+## Prepare files for backup on the phone

 1. Back up internal app data to the phone
     1. backup contacts
         - Open `Contacts` app and export all contacts into `vcf` format to the root directory of the internal phone storage.